FabLabGharbiya/fabzero/md-files/dealing-with-github.md

         - used to add all modified files only
     - `git commit -m "modified i have made"`
     - `git push`
-7. to make a file to update the repo automatically
+7. To send commit manually from the user (update is the file name)
 ```
 sh update hi how are you
     - git pull